google/koladata/docs/overview.md

 b # Dict{'a'=1, 'b'=2}

 c = kd.list([1, 2, 3])
-# Create a new list by concatenating two lists
+# Create a new list with a distinct ItemId by concatenating two lists
 c1 = kd.concat_lists(c, kd.list([4, 5]))  # List[1, 2, 3, 4, 5]
-# Or create a new list by appending a DataSlice
+# Or create a new list with a distinct ItemId by appending a DataSlice
 c2 = kd.appended_list(c, kd.slice([4, 5]))  # List[1, 2, 3, 4, 5]
 # c stays the same as it is immutable
 c # List[1, 2, 3]